 Grill 212 – view more picture! http://on.fb.me/1t3qlc2

-There are some restaurant trademarks that couldn’t possibly escape this restaurateur: To begin with, chef-owner Riki is awfully nice and doting (her husband Moshe is very hands-on as well, but keeps a lower profile).
-She understands implicitely that every bit as much as the food, a warm welcome is integral part of the restaurant experience, an attitude she imparts wholeheartedly to her workers.
-That’s about half the battle.
+There are some restaurant trademarks that couldn’t possibly escape this restaurateur: To begin with, Grill 212 chef-owner Riki is awfully nice and doting (her husband Moshe is very hands-on as well, but keeps a lower profile).
+She understands implicitly that every bit as much as the food, a warm welcome is integral part of the restaurant experience, an attitude she imparts wholeheartedly to her workers.
+Good service is half the battle.
 Culture of the house: A-Plus for friendliness and customer service.